jeremy-duke-nus/python-workshop/_episodes/04-variables.md

 > list_of_fruits = ['apple', 'pear'] # ❌ data type should not be provided in the variable name
 > fruits = ['apple', 'pear']
 > ```
+>
+> That said, these are guidelines.
+Ultimately, one should strive for consistency throughout their code and the existing code base of the organisation.
+Remember, code is read more often than it is written; your future self will thank you one day (trust me, I have found myself reading my own codes and wondered what on earth is a specific value supposed to be doing!)

 {:.challenge}